-20 Amazing Star Wars Facts Even Fans Don't Know
+25 Amazing "Star Wars" Facts Even Fans Don't Know

-Even if you consider yourself a Jedi master of Star Wars trivia—a certified historian of all things Skywalker and Solo—there are likely a few jaw-dropping tidbits that will still be news to you, and here are 20 of them.
+Even if you consider yourself a Jedi master of Star Wars movie trivia—a certified historian of all things Skywalker and Solo—there are likely a few jaw-dropping tidbits that will still be news to you.

 Even more alarming, he was not the lovable goof he would later become.
-He was actually kind of a bully, berating his pal C-3PO with insults like, "You're a mindless, useless philosopher," and “You're nothing more than a dim-witted, emotion-brained intellectual.
-Why you were created is beyond my logic systems.”
-Sheesh, take the hostility down a notch, will ya?
+He was actually kind of a bully, berating his pal C-3PO with insults like, "You're a mindless, useless philosopher," and, "You're nothing more than a dim-witted, emotion-brained intellectual.
+Why you were created is beyond my logic systems."

-The original Return of the Jedi ending saw Luke Skywalker turn evil.
+2. The original Return of the Jedi ending saw Luke Skywalker turn evil.

 The original trilogy ends on a happy note.
 The Dark Side is defeated and all of our favorite characters survive.
 But, according to J.W.
 Rinzler's behind-the-scenes tell-all The Making of Star Wars: The Return of the Jedi, the seminal tome about how Episode VI was made, that wasn't the original idea.

-In early story meetings, writer-director George Lucas considered an ending for Return of the Jedi that was much, much darker.
+In early Star Wars story meetings, writer-director George Lucas considered an ending for Return of the Jedi that was much, much darker.
 As he pitched it to co-writer Lawrence Kasdan, "Luke takes his mask off.
 The mask is the very last thing—and then Luke puts it on and says, 'Now I am Vader.'
 Surprise!
 The ultimate twist.
 'Now I will go and kill the [Rebel] fleet and I will rule the universe.'"

-Yoda was almost a monkey.
+3. Yoda was almost a monkey.

-Long before Yoda was created with animatronics and puppetry, by master Muppeteer Frank Oz, the plan was to hire an actual actor… a simian actor, that is.
+Long before Yoda was created with animatronics and puppetry by master Muppeteer Frank Oz, the plan was to hire an actual actor… a simian actor, that is.
 According to The Making of Star Wars: Empire Strikes Back, they planned to dress up a real monkey in a Yoda costume and mask.
 There are photos of the monkey in training and the weirdly hideous Yoda mask prototype.

 Luckily, a crew member who'd previously worked on 2001: A Space Odyssey pointed out that the apes used in that movie's opening were a huge headache, which was enough to convince Empire's filmmakers to fire their Yoda monkey.